 The company said e-commerce stores using its services enjoy conversion rates that are three to seven times better than others.

 According to statistics, Taiwan has an e-commerce market worth $42.7B, two times as large as that of Indonesia, the largest economy in Southeast Asia.

-With a minimum viable product, Co-founder Alan Chan had come to Taiwan in 2018 to join Appworks accelerator and explore the market, according to the company's website.
+With a minimum viable product, co-founder Alan Chan came to Taiwan in 2018 to join Appworks accelerator and explore the Taiwanese market, according to the company's website.

 But there are other reasons for him to start developing his business in Taiwan.
 "There's a great number of e-commerce stores in Taiwan and they're mostly very mature," he said.